Sustainable transport: Definition

-The term sustainable transport came into use as a logical follow-on from sustainable development, and is used to describe modes of transport, and systems of transport planning, which are consistent with wider concerns of sustainability.
+The term sustainable transport came into use as a logical follow-on from sustainable development, and it describes modes of transport, and systems of transport planning, which are consistent with wider concerns of sustainability.
 There are many definitions of the sustainable transport, and of the related terms sustainable transportation and sustainable mobility.
 One such definition, from the European Union Council of Ministers of Transport, defines a sustainable transportation system as one that: